sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-2.md

    - client.js
    - README.md
 3. Set up your HTML file and import the `client.js` file in the head tag with a defer attribute added
-4. **Main Task** Code your number and string methods and organize your client.js file with comments
+4. **Main Task** Code your methods as per the content requirements below in the client.js file with comments
 5. Use either `document.querySelector()` or `document.getElementById()` and any appropriate methods to render your javascript variables onto the html page
 6. Use headings in the html file to identify what each value is (these should relate to the comments in your js file)
 7. Deploy to Github Pages